magnusjt/socketty/README.md

 * Logging - The project uses the psr LoggerInterface, so anything goes (Monolog is a nice option)
 * Spawner - Generates a command string to be executed.
 Commands can be enabled and disabled here.

-As for the frontend, you need to use the reactjs component in  `./client/js/Socketty.jsx` (see ./client/index.html for an example) In order to use this component, you need to require it and compile with browserify or similar.
+As for the frontend, you need to use the reactjs component in `./client/js/Socketty.jsx`.
+In order to use this component, you need to require it and compile with browserify or similar.
 See the gulpfile in this project, and the example app in `./client/app.js`

 ### Development